morganthomas/winning-arguments/winning-arguments.md

 **What's true is true and what's false is false, independently of what people believe, say, or wish.**

+This truism strikes me as basically untrue, in that what's true is dependent on how people talk.
+For example, "water is not made of methane" is true in part because of the conventional definitions of "water" and "methane."
+If "methane" was instead defined to mean H2O, then the statement would be false.

 **Truth is something worth pursuing.**

 ## Reasons